seacevedo/Solana-Pipeline/README.md

 | SSH_PUBLIC_KEY_PATH | Path to the public SSH key      |
 | SETUP_SCRIPT_PATH | Path od the setup.sh script within the Solana-Pipeline directory     |
 | SERVICE_ACCOUNT_FILE_PATH | Keyfile of the service account   |

+5. Log in your newly created VM environment using the following command `ssh -i /path/to/private/ssh/key username@vm_external_ip_address`.
+Login as superuser with the command `sudo su`.
+Type the command `cd ~/Solana-Pipeline/` to `cd` into the `/root/Solana-Pipeline` directory.
+6. Activate the newly created python virtual environment using the command: `source solana-pipeline-env/bin/activate` (You may have to wait a few minutes in order for the vm instance to finish running the setup.sh script and installing all necessary dependancies).
+7. You should now have prefect installed.
+Run the prefect server locally using the `prefect orion start` command to monitor flows.
+In another terminal, `cd` into the `flows` directory and run the command `python deployment.py` to setup the prefect deployment.
+You can then run the deployment using the command `prefect deployment run run-pipeline/solana-pipeline-deployment --params '{"client_id":<client_id>, "client_secret":<client_secret>, "reddit_username"<reddit_username>, "bucket_dir":"/root/Solana-Pipeline/flows/bucket_data/", "dbt_dir":"/root/Solana-Pipeline/solana_subreddit_dbt/", "subreddit":"solana", "subreddit_cap":50, "partition_num":10, "num_days":1, "gc_project_id":"solana-subreddit-scraper"}'` as an example.
+The deployment should be scheduled.
+8. Your newly scheduled deployment can be run when initiating a prefect agent.
+Run the command `prefect agent start -q "default"` to run your deployment.